WorthyC/STAT107_Team-5_Female_Labor/README.md

 the repository (if its a .zip, extract the files from it).
 Then use RStudio to run "11_dataProcessing.rmd".
 This will load our current progress in this investigation.\
-If running our Final Report, you can run it independently throught RStudio.\
+If running our Final Report, you can run it independently through RStudio.\
 \
 Contributions:\
-Chris Whall: Repository Set-up/Initial Files, Drafting Final Report, Requirements\
+Chris Whall: Repository Set-up/Initial Files, Drafting Final Report, Requirements, Regression Visualizations\
-Jonathan Li: Data Cleaning, Visualizations, Adding Necessary Datasets
+Jonathan Li: Data Cleaning, Visualizations, Adding Necessary Datasets, Final Report, Regression Models